greendeeds/green-deeds-android/README.md

 # Green Deeds

+## SNI Hackathon:

+Please see the [compost-user-flow](https://github.com/greendeeds/green-deeds-android/tree/compost-user-flow) branch for the SNI hack compost walkthrough.

 ## Green Deeds potential for impact:

 Green Deeds hopes to revolutionize how we think about food waste and plastics by creating an efficient decentralized recycling of resources.